North Korea–South Korea football rivalry

 The North Korean and South Korea national football teams have an established football rivalry, reflecting the political rivalry of their respective countries.

 History

 Beginning

 Along with troubled relations between North Korea and South Korea, their competitive spirit also appeared in association football.
-South Korean government made its anti-communist football club Yangzee to develop the national football team more than North Korea's level just after North Korea left successful result in the 1966 FIFA World Cup by advancing to the quarter-finals, and South Korean football team won the 1970 Asian Games due to its effort.
+South Korean government made its anti-communist football club Yangzee to develop the national football team more than North Korea's level just after North Korea left with successful results in the 1966 FIFA World Cup by advancing to the quarter-finals, and the South Korean football team won the 1970 Asian Games due to its effort.
 The first Korean derby occurred in the 1978 Asian Games final, and both countries shared the title after a 0–0 draw without penalty shoot-out.

 In the early 1990s, however, the relationship and bond between both sides got better, and their cultural exchange became brisk including football.
 The two Koreas got friendly football matches, and fielded a joint football team at the 1991 FIFA World Youth Championship.